NeonLightning/NeonImageSorter/readme.md

 you can set the output path, and the output name.

-Alternate Keys - hold shift
+These are the alternate buttons while holding shift

 up moves to top